-- (1) You must have a passing average (greater than or equal to 60%) on the exams to pass the class! - (2) Homework assignments are due at 3:30 PM on Wednesday.
-No late homework will be accepted without prior approval. - (3) You must acceptably complete each lab to pass the class. - (4) For the majority of the labs, you will be required in the preceding homework to derive some relationships we will be using in lab or simulate a system (or systems).
+(1) You must have a passing average (greater than or equal to 60%) on the exams to pass the class!

+(2) Homework assignments are due at the beginning of class on Tuesday.
+No late homework will be accepted without prior approval.

+(3) You must acceptably complete each lab to pass the class.

+(4) For the majority of the labs, you will be required in the preceding homework to derive some relationships we will be using in lab or simulate a system (or systems).
 If you understand the homework the lab should not be a problem.
 You will be told which parts of the homework are required for the lab.
 You will receive a 0 on the corresponding lab if you have not done this acceptably!
-However, you must still complete the homework and do the lab to pass the course. - (5) Many of the homework problems will require you to use Matlab or Simulink as part of the problem.
-If you do not do these parts of the problem, do not expect to receive credit for any parts of the problem. - (6) You are expected to do your own work.
+However, you must still complete the homework and do the lab to pass the course.

+(5) Many of the homework problems will require you to use Matlab or Simulink as part of the problem.
+If you do not do these parts of the problem, do not expect to receive credit for any parts of the problem.

+(6) You are expected to do your own work.
 You can certainly talk with each other and help each other, but the work you hand in should be your own.
-As an example, if two people hand in the same Simulink plot and both came from the same directory, neither will receive any points! - (7) Unless specifically told otherwise on a particular problem, you are expected to work out the problem by hand (or use Matlab).
+As an example, if two people hand in the same Simulink plot and both came from the same directory, neither will receive any points!

+(7) Unless specifically told otherwise on a particular problem, you are expected to work out the problem by hand (or use Matlab).
 If you write on your assignment that you used Maple and are copying the answer, expect to get no points.
 You can use Maple to check your answers.
 You cannot turn in any Maple code or plot as part of the solution to a problem.

+Quizes:

+Each week we will have a quiz, usually (though not always) on Thursday.
+Usually before the quiz a "practice quiz" will be posted to give you an idea of the kinds of problems you are expected to be able to solve on that week's quiz.